BlockstreamResearch/bip-frost-dkg/README.md

   return PK, participant_public_keys
 ```

-### Equality Check

-TODO Move the Agreement section here and reorganize it

 ## DKG Protocols

 For each signer, the DKG has three outputs: a secret share, the shared public key, and individual public keys for partial signature verification.